DopplerHQ/awesome-bots/readme.md

 * [BotPreview](https://botpreview.com/) - Easily build previews of chatbot interactions.
 Sketch chatbot interactions using the BotPreview online editor and share them or export as static HTML or MP4/GIF video, without writing a single line of code!
 * [BotMock](https://botmock.com/) - Effortlessly Design Bot Conversations.
 Build customized bot conversations in under 5 minutes.
 Share them or export as a gif and video - without writing a single line of code!
 * [BotFrame](https://botframe.com) - A playground to design bots
-* [Bots UI Kit for Messenger Platform](http://bots.mockuuups.com/) - Bots UI kit for Messenger Platform
+* [Bots UI Kit](http://bots.mockuuups.com/) - Bots UI kit for Messenger Platform
 * [Layer Messenger design kit](http://layer.com/messaging-design-kit/) - A design kit for Sketch, containing everything you need to craft beautiful and functional rich messaging experiences
 * [Convointerface](https://convointerface.com/) - Build Chatbots, Messaging apps, and Conversational forms with easy to use design assets
-* [Walkiebot](https://walkiebot.co/) - Design your bot dialogue.
+* [Walkie](https://walkiebot.co/) - Design your bot dialogue.
 Test copy, add attachments and share with your dev team.
 Made for humans, readable by Slack
 * [Twinery](https://twinery.org/) - Twine is an open-source tool for telling interactive, nonlinear stories
 * [Messenger demo viewer](https://messenger-demo-viewer.kilianvalkhof.com) - Demo your Messenger bot interaction without showing personal chats
+* [ChatMapper](http://www.chatmapper.com/) - writing and testing non-linear dialogs
+* [Cheap Bots, Done Quick!](http://www.cheapbotsdonequick.com/) - Help you make a Twitterbot!
+They're easy to make and free to run.

 #### Testing
 * [BotTesting](http://bottesting.co/) - Test your bot!
 Send your email and bot link to us, we’ll examine your bot’s performance and usability